hunterhug/marmot/README.md

 		log.Infof("%s", string(body)) // Print return data
 	}

-	log.Debugf("%#v", sp) // if you not set log as debug, it will not appear
+	log.Debugf("%#v", sp.GetCookies) // if you not set log as debug, it will not appear

 	// You must Clear it!
 If you want to POST Data by SetFormParm()/SetBData() again
 	// After get the return data by post data, you can clear the data you fill sp.Clear()
 	//sp.ClearAll() // you can also want to clear all, include http header you set

 	// Spider pool for concurrent, every Spider Object is serial as the browser. if you want collateral execution, use this.